Billings Montana

 It seems that Melville was sleeping in a bed in the alcove of the master staircase, because Melville couldn’t go up the stairs to the bedrooms.
 The night nurse was nearby, within earshot of Melville’s bed, sleeping on a cot in the hallway off the kitchen.
 When the night nurse was awakened by sounds coming from Melville’s area, she went and found that Melville was fine, but she also saw an apparition of a little girl, around 6 year old, standing on the landing near the master staircase.

-Rich Newman, in his book, “Ghost Hunting Field Guide,” made this report of another sighting by the night nurse:
+RICH NEWMAN, in his book, “Ghost Hunting Field Guide,” made this report of another sighting by the night nurse:

 The night nurse saw this child entity standing and watching Melville as she slept, sometime in the period during Melville’s last illness, toward the end of her life.